lizmarques/ai_microservices_application/README.md

 ### **Scenario 2 – High Load (500 Concurrent Users)**

-The stress test simulated high concurrency to evaluate scalability and fault tolerance.
+The stress test simulated high concurrency to evaluate scalability and fault tolerance, running for 10 minutes with a spawn rate of 50 users per second.
 Throughput peaked at **~30 requests per second**, stabilizing after approximately 3 minutes.
 However, **STT** emerged as the main bottleneck due to higher computational demands, resulting in increased latency and temporary saturation.